kodecocodes/swift-algorithm-club/Bit Manipulate/readme.md

 ## Find Unique Number 2

-Follow up - If every element appears 3 times, and only one number appears once.
-How to solve it?
+You're given an array where each value appears 3 times, except for one value which appears once.
+Return the unique value.

 ### Solution